 Gorgeously fragrant and richly flavoured with warming spices, this vintage recipe for my Auntie’s Spice Cake has been in my family for four generations.

-I know Auntie only through the wonderful stories I have been told and a few things left to me.
+I know Auntie only through the wonderful stories I have been told, and a few things left to me by my late Mom.
 The beautiful burgundy blown glass vase with she gave my mother for her 21st birthday sits on the table beside my bed.
-I wear the ruby and diamond ring she left my mother from time to time, and wonder what she felt like as she wore it.
+I wear the ruby and diamond ring she left my mother, and wonder what she felt like as she wore it.
 Did Auntie wear it every day, or just for special occasions as I do?
-I feel a special connection with Auntie when I sit at her writing desk in our library, pen in hand.
+I feel a special connection with Auntie when I regularly sit at her writing desk in our library, pen in hand.

-I wonder about the person who had such a profound effect on the women in my family and wish that I had had the chance to know her too.
+I wonder about the person who had such a profound effect on the women in my family, and I wish that I had had the chance to know her too.

 - 1 teaspoon baking soda

 - 1 cup buttermilk or sour milk

 - ½ cup butter, softened